 One of my kids’ favorite day trips is a jaunt from Edmonds to Kingston by ferry.
-Bracket your ferry ride with beach time and kid-friendly activities in charming Edmonds and a delicious snack in Kingston to make it a full day of family fun.
+Bracket your walk-on ferry ride with beach time and a meal in charming Edmonds, and a delicious crepe snack in Kingston to make it a full day of family fun.

 Drive to Edmonds (or take a bus) and then you can go on foot the rest of the day.
 Fuel up at the classic local breakfast spot, Chanterelle (several Eggs Benedict varieties for parents, plus an inexpensive kids’ menu).
-Or, if you get a slow start, go for an early lunch: the “best grilled cheese ever,” according to my son, from the Cheesemonger’s Table.
+Or, if you get a slow start, go for an early lunch at Anthony’s Beach Cafe.

 Pick up sand toys on your way to the beach at Teri’s Toybox (which stocks quality toys, crafts and science kits that you won’t find in a chain store).
 For beach reads, stop in the Edmonds Bookshop – its knowledgeable booksellers carefully select new and used children’s and adults’ books.

-Head toward the ferry dock for several beaches affording front-row seats to the comings and goings of the ferry – and, much to children’s delight, the occasional train chugging past.
+Before you walk on the ferry explore several beaches affording front-row seats to the comings and goings of the ferry – and, much to children’s delight, the occasional train chugging past.
 Just north of the jetty … is that the Creature from the Black Lagoon emerging from the Sound?!
 No, just a scuba diver in his kid-startling gear.
-Offshore is an underwater park frequented by divers, and kids will be intrigued watching the activity.
-To the left of the ferry dock, stroll along sandy Olympic Beach to the fishing pier and naturalist center.
+Offshore is an underwater park frequented by divers, and kids will be intrigued by watching the activity.
+To the left of the ferry dock, stroll along sandy Olympic Beach to the fishing pier and naturalist center (closed until 2022).

-It might not be easy, but do pull the kids away from the beach and walk on the ferry for a breathtakingly scenic trip to Kingston.
+It might not be easy, but do pull the kids away from the beach and take your walk-on ferry ride for a breathtakingly scenic trip to Kingston.
 Little kids squeeze against the top deck’s railing to watch the cars load – mine love glimpsing dogs and passengers through sunroofs – then race excitedly to the bow when we set sail.
 Wind whips hair, parents get great family photos and wide-screen vistas of mountains and water, and a “drawbridge” is lowered for your arrival in Kingston.

-Head ashore to teeny-tiny J’aime les Crepes.
+Head ashore and after you explore the little town, don’t miss a stop at teeny-tiny J’aime les Crepes.
 My kids insist that anytime we ride the ferry to Kingston we must stop here.
 It’s popular, but the wait’s worth it.
 The savory veggie or chicken crepes are delicious, but as soon as we glimpse that melting chocolate, fresh strawberries and whipped cream, the mouthwatering sweet ones usually win over my family.

 If You Go